Recipes

 We'll walk through building a solution that showcases:

-• MAX Serve capabilities with multimodal models
+• MAX capabilities with multimodal models

 • Structured output parsing with type safety

-• Simple deployment using magic CLI
+• Simple deployment using pixi CLI

 Let's get started.